Piefou/git-cheatsheet/README.md

 `git checkout -- [file.ext]`
 Did crap, remove all the changes back to the local repo state

+`git revert [commit]`
+Bad commit, create a new one which revert the changes

 `git stash`
 Put aside my changes. 'stash list' cmd to see what is stashed. 'stash pop' to bring back the changes. 'stash clear' to delete all stashed changes.